-“I probably will, but I still need to talk to her, she needs to understand fighting is unacceptable behaviour.
-My concern is instilling discipline.
-We need to make it clear to all our staff, no-one can take the law into their own hands, and when I say law, of course I’m talking about company policy here.”
+“I probably will, but we still need to talk to her, she needs to understand fighting is unacceptable behaviour.
+We need to make it clear to all our staff, no-one can take the law into their own hands, and when I say law, of course I’m talking company policy.”

-“You keep talking about we, we need to do this, we need to do that, is this the royal we, or do you want me to sit in, actually be involved?”
+“You keep saying we - do you want me to sit in, actually be involved?”

-“I think you should be here; you know her better than I. You can jump in and calm things down if Jane starts getting stroppy.
+“I think you should; you know her better than I. You can jump in and calm things down if Jane starts getting stroppy.
 You know what some women are like.
 They get put under a bit of pressure and reason flies out the window.”